The Oklahoma Sooners (4-1) have returned home from Portland with their heads held high after finishing 5th place at the PK80 Invitational.

 The phenom that is Trae Young continues to take the college basketball world by storm.
 This kid gets better each game played while doing his best Steph Curry impression.
 Young averaged an impressive 34.6 points a game over Thanksgiving break.
 He would finish the tournament with a 43 point performance against the Ducks.
 The Sooners would beat the Ducks 90-80.

 Scoring – These Sooners can score some points.
 They averaged 88.7 points a game at the PK80.
 They’re averaging 96.4 on the season.
 Young is the second leading scorer in the nation with 28.2 points a game.
 As long as Trae Young continues to put up numbers like this, the Sooners will be a tough team to beat.
 Their offense will only get better as the season goes on.
-They’ll be even scarier once Sophomore forward Christian Doolittle returns from suspension in January.
+They’ll be even scarier once Sophomore forward Kristian Doolittle returns from suspension in December.

 Hard Work – The Sooners stay fighting for all 40 minutes.
 The Sooners were a very young team a season ago, which led to many losses due to second-half struggles.
 Still, being a young team and all, the Sooners have been able to play quality basketball and finish games.
 Even in the loss to Arkansas, the Sooners were fighting till the final buzzard.